xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

    kubectl get pods -lrelease=RELEASE_NAME,app=toolbox
    ```

-1. Access the database console and provide the database password when asked:
+1. Access the database console and provide the database password:

    ```shell
    kubectl exec <toolbox pod name> -it -c toolbox -- gitlab-rails dbconsole
    ```

-   Feel free to replace this a suitable `psql` command from any host that has a direct access to the database server.
+   You can replace this command with a suitable `psql` command from any host that has a direct access to the database server.

-1. Make sure you have enough disk space, plan for the downtime and create the new `gitlabhq_production_ci` database
+1. Make sure you have enough disk space, plan for the downtime, and create the new `gitlabhq_production_ci` database using SQL commands outlined in the
-using SQL commands outlined in the [multiple databases](https://docs.gitlab.com/ee/administration/postgresql/multiple_databases.html#preparation) documentation.
-Note
+   [multiple databases](https://docs.gitlab.com/ee/administration/postgresql/multiple_databases.html#preparation) documentation.
+Because you've already accessed the
-that `sudo gitlab-psql` can be omitted because you've already accessed the database console.
+   database console, you can omit the `sudo gitlab-psql` command.
 1. Exit the database console:

    ```shell